Orienfish/RPi_Useful_Script/README.md

    sudo bash cut_bluetooth.sh
    ```

 2. There are some command-line tools to use the Bluetooth.
 [Bluetoothctl](http://www.linux-magazine.com/Issues/2017/197/Command-Line-bluetoothctl) is a very convenient built-in tool for using Bluetooth on Linux.
 With simple commands, you can scan, pair and connect to another Bluetooth device.
-Pay attention to the different between "pair" and "connect" - some devices need the 6-digit code match step which is completed in "connect" rather than "pair".
+Pay attention to the difference between "pair" and "connect" - some devices need the 6-digit code match step which is completed in "connect" rather than "pair".

 3. For Python API on RPi,